learn-co-curriculum/dsc-prework-intro-enterprise/README.md

-# Welcome to Prep.
+# Welcome to Deloitte AI Academy Prepwork

 Welcome to Flatiron School.
 We're thrilled that you've joined our community of learners.

 ## Goals of Prep

-We've set up a "prep" course for you to complete before your first day of the Data Science bootcamp.
+We've set up a "prep" course for you to complete before your first day of the four-week Intensive course, which will be followed by the twenty-week Apprenticeship course.

 This material is intended to help you prepare for the program, with an introduction to both the **technical content** and the **delivery format** you'll be using at Flatiron School.